gaehlerm/SoftwareEngineering/README.md

 a(5)
 ```

 This is already much simpler.
 Of course it could be simplified even further by removing the recursion all together.
+But this is only a side remark.

 ```py
 def a(counter):
 	for i in range(counter-1, 0):
 		print(i)
 ```

 As a summary one can say that circular dependencies should be avoided all together.
-This is usually not too hard and it improves the readability of the code significantly.
-Even a single recursive call can often be refactored away and make the code even more readable.
+This is usually not too hard if you have proper levels of abstractions and it improves the readability of the code significantly.
+Even a single recursive call can often be refactored away and make the code more readable.

 # 40. Working in teams